 Davis said he wrote the information in a note that he handed to a guard on his way out.
 "When I handed it to him, he opened it up, I watched him read it and then he folded it back up and put it in his pocket and nothing happened," Davis said.

-Asked about the attorney's claims, Messina, the spokesman for the Department of Military Affairs and Public Safety, told CNN, "We are aware of the lawyer's allegations, and have included them in our ongoing investigation."
+Asked about the attorney's claims, Messina told CNN Saturday, "We are aware of the lawyer's allegations, and have included them in our ongoing investigation."

 "Four facility officers have been suspended without pay pending the completion of the investigation," Messina said, adding no further comment would be provided because of the ongoing investigation.